Maureen Chadwick: Recent years

 In 2011 Chadwick was one of the judges for the Stonewall Awards, held that year at the Victoria and Albert Museum in London.
 The awards celebrate the contributions made by individuals and organisations to the lives of lesbian, gay, and bisexual people in the UK.

 For her 2013 play The Speed Twins at the Riverside Studios, produced by her own production company, Big Broad Productions, Chadwick returned to the theme of the lesbian nightclub The Gateways, in which she places her three female characters in a journey of discovery about themselves.
 Her other theatre writing credits include Joséphine (1993), a musical play about the life of Josephine Baker (Battersea Arts Centre, Oldham Coliseum Theatre and on national tour), Dust (Battersea Arts Centre), Crush: The Musical (2015), with music by Kath Gotts first performed at the Belgrade Theatre in Coventry and on national tour, set in an all-girls' school in 1963 and with lesbian undercurrents, and The Realness (2014), an urban musical about "a bad boy’s roller-coaster journey from zero to hero" first performed at the Hackney Downs Studios.
-Today Chadwick is a freelance writer and lives in London with her civil partner, composer & lyricist Kath Gotts.
+Today Chadwick is a freelance writer and lives in London with her civil partner, composer and lyricist Kath Gotts.